 Beau is sitting on the steps of his porch playing his horn.
-He is playing a version of "Communic Music."
-Some young friends are with him, accompanying him with homemade instruments; some are simply beating out the beat with hand movements on their bodies.
+He is playing a version of "Omar's Music."
+Some young friends in his spaced are with him, accompanying him with homemade instruments; some are simply beating out the beat with hand movements on their bodies.